rkalescky/documentation/accounts.rst

 Request an Account
 ==================

-Faculty can request an account by sending an email to \ `SMU HPC Admins <mailto:help@smu.edu?subject=HPC%20Accounts>`__ with the following details.
-If you are a student or postdoc please ask your supervisor, sponsor, or adviser to send an email to \ `SMU HPC Admins <mailto:help@smu.edu?subject=HPC%20Account%20Request>`__ with the following details.
+SMU faculty/staff can request an account by sending an email (if you are a student or postdoc please ask your supervisor, sponsor, or adviser to send an email) to \ `SMU HPC Admins <mailto:help@smu.edu?subject=HPC%20Account%20Request>`__ with the following details.

 -  Full Name
 -  Department
--  A valid SMU email for SMU student/post-doc/faculty/staff.
+-  A valid SMU email for SMU faculty/staff/student/post-doc
 -  Duration for which the account should remain active

 If you are an external research collaborator please have your sponsor request a sponsored account at \ help@smu.edu.
 Once your account has been created please request HPC access at \ `SMU HPC Admins <mailto:help@smu.edu?subject=HPC%20Account%20Request>`__.

 Reset Account Password
 ======================